Miranda (TV series): Remake

-In August 2018, it was reported that The Big Bang Theory star Jim Parsons was developing a US remake for Warner Bros.
+In August 2018, it was reported that The Big Bang Theory star Jim Parsons was developing a U.S. remake for Warner Bros.
 Television.
 Hart would be involved in developing the remake as a producer, but it was not revealed if she would star as well.
 The series was ordered by Fox on 19 September 2019 and titled as Call Me Kat, in which Mayim Bialik would also star.

 It premiered on 3 January 2021.
+It was cancelled on 4 May 2023.